 Originally I was reserving Chapter 12 for the house's completion, but that could still be a year or more away given the rate at which things are accomplished these days.
 Now it's time to savor the bright side of where I live; even though it's not finished, it's at least safe, sound and fully functional.
-Whenever I think that I'm woefully behind schedule, I must remind myself that I'm not on a clock, and never have been.
-Schedule?
-What's that?
+Whenever I think that I'm woefully behind schedule, I must remind myself that I'm not on a schedule, and never have been.
 And those two years spent living in a tiny cabin are now just a memory (albeit not a pleasant one).

 Perfect example: on 16 August 2019 a UPS driver who's been coming here for years was making a delivery, and after realizing this was where I lived, he confessed he honestly thought the garage was all I'd built so far, and that I'd be getting around to building the house one of these years (he thought it was going where the camper was parked).
 When I talked him into taking a few minutes off for a quick tour of the house, I thought his head was going to explode when he saw the living space and, more particularly, the view.
 Plus, he couldn't believe how cool and comfortable the house was—especially since the AC was off and it was a toasty afternoon.
 He helped justify everything I've done.

 Recently I shot a panoramic image of the main living area to see if I could convey the 180°-plus view of nothing but woods.
 The second image was taken through the windows, as if the house was invisible.
 Click for enlargements.
 It genuinely makes me feel incredibly blessed that I can do what I'm doing where I'm doing it, and it's inspired me to work that much harder to finish the place before I die.
 And also to invite people—those who appreciate this sort of environment, at least—up to the property to enjoy it with me.